Library

 Here are a few measures to take before settling on the tool of your choice:

-1. Set Goals.
+1. Set goals.
 Align these with business objectives.
-What outcomes do you hope to achieve using the AI Research Tool?
-What type of research would you like to conduct?
+What outcomes do you hope to achieve using the AI market research tool?
+What type of insights are you trying to generate?

 1. Evaluate.
-Examine the universe of AI Research Tools - the part researchers absolutely love.
-Establish criteria to weigh the options.
-Here’s a starting point:
+Examine the available tools and establish criteria to weigh the options.
+Here’s a starting point

-2. Timelines.
-Give yourself a deadline to implement the new research tool.
-Create a phased implementation to allow colleagues to get acclimatized.
+• Timelines: Give yourself a deadline to implement the new market research tool.
+A phased rollout can help your teams get comfortable with it.

-4. AI Features.
-Since ChatGPT dropped, everyone’s eager to slap “AI” on their branding.
+• AI features: Since ChatGPT dropped, everyone’s eager to slap “AI” on their branding.
 Audit a tool’s AI features closely to make sure they work as advertised.

-7. User Friendliness.
-Is the tool easy to use?
+• User friendliness: Is the tool easy to use?
 Will ‘consumers of research’ pick it up easily?

-9. Data Privacy.
-Does the tool comply with local data protection laws?
+• Data privacy: Does the tool comply with local data protection laws?
 What encryption and data security measures does it have in place?
 Is user Personal Identifiable Information (PII) protected?

-10. Customer Support.
-What happens when you get stuck?
+• Customer support: What happens when you get stuck?
 Is there a dedicated support team/process in place to assist you?

-11. Free Trials.
-Most tools have ‘Freemium’ versions available.
+• Free trials: Most tools have ‘Freemium’ versions available.
 Leverage these before making a final decision.

 1. Create documentation to guide proper usage.